vincesp/markdown-challenge/README.md

 # Markdown Challenge

-Clone this directory to your local computer.
+Clone this repository to your local computer.

 The `data` directory contains a list of markdown documents that are sorted into sections.
 The title of each section can be found in the special `_index.md` file while its ID is part of the folder name.